The Negotiation Limerick File

-"The Negotiation Limerick File" is a song by American hip-hop group the Beastie Boys, released as the third single from their fifth studio album Hello Nasty.
+"The Negotiation Limerick File" is a song by American hip-hop group the Beastie Boys, released as a single from their fifth studio album Hello Nasty.

 It peaked at #29 on the Billboard Modern Rock Tracks Chart.

 The version on the CD single is 30 seconds longer (3:16) than the album version (2:46).
 It features extended instrumental sections with flanging effects.
 This song is unique because every verse is made up of five-line limericks.